Technology

 Mortgage applications generate particularly heavy workloads.
 A single application can produce 500+ pages across 50+ documents.
 Manual review and verification can consume 10-15 hours of staff time per application.

-Agentic AI for banking transforms this:
+Agentic AI for banking transforms this through specialized agents:

 • Document verification agents validate uploads instantly